-The job of a conveyancer (or solicitor) when remortgaging is to help:
+The job of a conveyancer (or solicitor) for a purchase is to help:

-- Carry out a search of local planning information for items that may impact the value (e.g. upcoming land developments, new roads) - Confirm from the you whether you are aware of any material, structural or other defects to the property that the new lender should know about - Obtain proof that the property legally belongs to you - Research and confirm the property's legal boundaries - Agree a drawdown & completion date to settle the previous loan(s).
+- Carry out a search of local planning information for items that may impact the value (e.g. upcoming land developments, new roads) - Prepare a fixtures, fittings and contents list this makes it clear what you are buying (e.g. kitchen appliances, lights, carpets) - Confirm from the vendor whether they are aware of any material, structural or other defects to the property that you should know about - Obtain proof that the property legally belongs to the person you are buying it from - Research and find the property's legal boundaries - Review and advise you on the contract for sale (prepared by the seller's solicitor) - Agree a completion date.